jaycetde/fast-apply/README.md

 While more than 5 arguments would run faster using `apply`, anything less will see a [speed increase of up to 50%](http://jsperf.com/many-arguments-apply-vs-switch)

+If the scope is `null`, the speed increase will be more like 75% vs `apply`